Mario-SO/portfolio-blog/content/Day17.md

 In Solidity, you can interact with storage using for example state variables.
 These high-level construct abstracts away the details of storage and automatically generate EVM bytecode to handle storage operations using `SSTORE` and `SLOAD` opcodes.

 In huff, we use `SSTORE` and `SLOAD` to directly interact with storage.
-The huff code we previously discussed is an excellent example of this.

 # The challenge